HarryxDD/OpticalMarkRecognition/README.md

 3/ Continue with file:"answer.py" to analyze the root answer.

 4/ Finally, we use file:"student.py" to check the right answer, wrong answer, and the final score of each student.
+All of the information will be display in the terminal.

 5/ We can read file csv in folder:"csv_files".
 ```
+<a name="tech"></a>
 # Language and technology: